Centrifugal compressor

-Centrifugal compressors, sometimes called impeller compressors or radial compressors, are a sub-class of dynamic axisymmetric work-absorbing turbomachinery.
+Centrifugal compressors, sometimes called impeller compressors or radial compressors, are a sub-class of dynamic, axisymmetric, work-absorbing turbomachinery.

 They achieve pressure rise by adding energy to the continuous flow of fluid through the rotor/impeller.
-The following equation shows this specific energy input.
-A substantial portion of this energy is kinetic which is converted to increased potential energy/static pressure by slowing the flow through a diffuser.
+The equation in the next section shows this specific energy input.
+A substantial portion of this energy is kinetic, which is converted to increased potential energy/static pressure by slowing the flow through a diffuser.
 The static pressure rise in the impeller may roughly equal the rise in the diffuser.